smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 ## EMCO Example: SmartCity Deployment
 - The [SmartCity application](https://github.com/OpenVisualCloud/Smart-City-Sample) is a sample application that is built on top of the OpenVINO™ and Open Visual Cloud software stacks for media processing and analytics.
 The composite application is composed of two parts: EdgeApp + WebApp (cloud application for additional post-processing such as calculating statistics and display/visualization)
-- The edge cluster (representing regional office), the cloud cluster and the EMCO are connected with each others.
+- The edge cluster (representing regional office), the cloud cluster and the EMCO are connected with each other.
 - The whole deployment architecture diagram is shown as below:
 ![OpenNESS EMCO](openness-emco-images/openness-emco-smtc.png)